binsky08/openITCOCKPIT-Telegram-Module/README.md

 - Extract the current release archive over the existing TelegramModule folder or pull from the main branch
 - Install dependencies
 - Run an openitcockpit-update
-- Make sure the nagios model cache is cleared (not in openitcockpit-update implemented yet)
 - Apply new user roles if required
 - Refresh monitoring configuration in the openITCOCKPIT web frontend